keegoid/linux-deploy-scripts/README.md

 curl -kfsSLO https://raw.githubusercontent.com/keegoid/linux-deploy-scripts/master/includes/gitkm.lib
 ```

-Open the init.sh file with your favorite text editor and **edit the input variables at the top to reflect your information.** Save and exit.
+Open the **init.sh** file with your favorite text editor and **edit the input variables at the top to reflect your information**.
+Save and exit.

 If necessary, set execute permissions and remove any DOS style line breaks using dos2unix before running: